Colorado River: Boulder Canyon Project

 Parker Dam was initially built as the diversion point for the Colorado River Aqueduct, planned by the Metropolitan Water District of Southern California to supply water to Los Angeles.
 The construction of the dam was opposed by Arizona, which feared that California would take too much water from the Colorado; at one point, Arizona sent members of its National Guard to stop work on the dam.
 Ultimately, a compromise was reached, with Arizona dropping its objections in exchange for the USBR constructing the Gila Project, which irrigates 110000 acre on the Arizona side of the river.

 By 1941, the 241 mi long Colorado River Aqueduct was completed, delivering 1.2 e6acre.ft of water west to Southern California.
 The aqueduct enabled the continued growth of Los Angeles and its suburbs, and provides water to about 10 million people today.
 The San Diego Aqueduct, which branches off from the Colorado River Aqueduct in Riverside County, California, opened in stages between 1954 and 1971 and provides water to another 3 million people in the San Diego metro area.

-The Las Vegas Valley of Nevada experienced rapid growth after Hoover Dam, and by 1937 Las Vegas had tapped a pipeline into Lake Mead.
+The Las Vegas Valley of Nevada experienced rapid growth after the Hoover Dam was built, and by 1937 Las Vegas had tapped a pipeline into Lake Mead.
 Nevada officials, believing that groundwater resources in the southern part of the state were sufficient for future growth, were more concerned with securing a large amount of the dam's power supply than water from the Colorado; thus they settled for the smallest water allocation of all the states in the Colorado River Compact.
 In 2018, due to declining water levels in Lake Mead, a second pipeline was completed with a lower intake elevation.